mouad-halli/E-ADV-backend/README.md

-# E-ADV Backend Documentation
+# E-ADV Mobile App

+E-ADV is an innovative mobile application designed to revolutionize the work of pharmaceutical representatives and medical sales teams.
+It offers a comprehensive solution for creating, presenting, and evaluating pharmaceutical product presentations in an interactive and efficient manner using advanced features.

+## Overview

-E-ADV is an innovative mobile application designed for pharmaceutical representatives and medical sales teams.
-The server-side of E-ADV provides a robust and scalable backend infrastructure to support the application's core functionalities, ensuring seamless data management, secure authentication, and efficient processing of user interactions.
+The E-ADV Server provides a robust and scalable backend infrastructure to support the application's core functionalities, ensuring seamless data management, secure authentication, and efficient processing of user interactions.

 ## Table of Contents